 Want to experience the many benefits of grapefruit today?
 Try some of these tasty recipes that include fresh grapefruit:

 If you’re struggling with cellulite, you also may want to try my Grapefruit Cellulite Cream.

-Grapefruit History and Interesting Facts
+Grapefruit Interesting Facts

 Grapefruit, the “citrus of paradise,” first came about in the 18th century.
 The name “grapefruit” is said to come from the grape-like cluster growth pattern.
 History credits Captain Shaddock for first cultivating seeds from the orange and pomelo that ultimately led to the naturally occurring crossbreed that we now enjoy.
 Early in the 19th century, some Florida farmers brought grapefruit to America, and later that century it became a popular commercial crop.
 (14)